 IFRS 9 published by the International Accounting Standards Board on 12 November 2009 supersedes those parts of IAS 39 that refer to the classification and measurement of financial assets.
 In October 2010 IFRS 9 was modified to include the problem of classifying and measuring financial liabilities.
 In accordance with the changes introduced in December 2011, the new standard applies to annual periods beginning on or after 1 January 2015.
 This standard implements a single model contemplating only two categories for the classification of financial assets: fair value measurement and amortized cost measurement.
 The assets are classified upon the initial recognition and depend on the financial instruments management model adopted by the entity and the characteristics of contractual cash flows from these instruments.
 Most of the IAS 39 requirements relating to classification and measurement of financial liabilities were transferred to IFRS 9 without any modification.
-The crucial change is the requirement imposed on entities to present in other comprehensive income the effects of changes in their own credit risk on account of financial liabilities subject selected for measurement at fair value through profit or loss.
+The crucial change is the requirement imposed on entities of presenting the effects of changes in their own credit risk in other comprehensive income on account of financial liabilities subject to fair value measurement through the financial result.